paynay/paynay/README.md

 </p>

 # What is paynay?
 paynay is a Blockchain using the highly-secure and power-efficient NIST5 algorithm.
 Combining limited Proof-of-Work with Proof-of-Stake, paynay coin (PAYNAY) is unique in its distribution.
-On June 16, 2017, paynay entered a "Super Rewards Bonanza" stage for 24 hours (Blocks 11522-11810).
-During this time, 95% of the Proof-of-Work coins were generated.
-At Block 11811, paynay swapped to Proof-of-Stake with an annual interest rate of 50%, until Block 112200.
-This created a gold-rush period, promoting the network and rapidly increasing the amount of PAYNAY.
-The 30-Billion PAYNAY is a soft limit, and is controlled by the Proof-of-Stake Block Reward Schedule.

 <a name="specifications"></a>
 ## Technical Specifications